mursalatul/code-park/CONTRIBUTE.md

 # Contributing to Code Park

-Thank you for considering contributing to Code Park! 🌳 Before you get started, please take a moment to review the guidelines below to ensure a smooth and collaborative experience.
+Become part of our Code Park family by contributing.
+Your support not only adds you to our community but also fuels the spread of knowledge! 🌳 Before you get started, please take a moment to review the guidelines below to ensure a smooth and collaborative experience.

 ## Table of Contents
 - [General Guidelines](#general-guidelines)